stefansphtr/List-of-GIt-Commands/README.md

 This is a list of common and useful Git commands that you can use in your daily development work.

+> Note: I list an extra customizing git like alias, .gitignore, and .gitattributes

 ## Setting Upstream in Git

 This guide explains how to set up an upstream branch in Git.
 Setting an upstream branch means to link a local branch to a remote branch.
 This is useful for tracking the relationship between the two, and Git can provide helpful information about the status of the branches.